intuition-dev/mbCLIx/docs/_doc2/docs/router.md

    # and build
    mbake .

-   # now open your S3 web-app, whatever the S3 url is and make sure everything looks OK for mobile size and that console.re above is working.
+   # now open your S3 Web App, whatever the S3 url is and make sure everything looks OK for mobile size and that console.re above is working.

    # now use your IDE to edit each dat.yaml.
 Change ROO T: '' to instead be the S3 URL from above.
    mbake .